Fast, accurate swipe typing system. Use it today in FUTO Keyboard, our fully-offline Android keyboard app. Or download the weights and build with it.

 The ContextLM model is a very small language model that is trained for a single language.
 It's used to improve the quality of predictions by eliminating nonsensical words given the preceding words in the sentence.
 It only requires text data for training.

-Finally, the decoder is a language-specific and layout-specific model that learns peculiarities and achieves leading accuracy.
-As it requires swipe typing data for a given layout and language for training, we only release a QWERTY English decoder.
+Finally, the decoder is a language-specific and layout-specific model that learns layout's peculiarities and achieves leading accuracy.
+As it requires swipe typing data for a specific layout and language for training, we only have a QWERTY English decoder for now.

 Footprint